breakfastquay/rubberband/README.md

  * The Rubber Band Library code.
 This is the code that will normally be used by your applications.
 The headers for this are in the rubberband/ directory, and the source code is in src/.
-   The Rubber Band Library depends upon resampler and FFT code; see section 3a below for details.
+   The Rubber Band Library may also depend upon external resampler and FFT code; see section 3a below for details.

  * The Rubber Band command-line tool.
 This is in main/main.cpp.
    This program uses the Rubber Band Library and also requires libsndfile